StochSS/stochss/k8s/README.md

 Okay, once you've done that, you just need to set the path to this repository (in the minikube VM) in the jupyterhub config file.

 Open `config-minikube.yaml.template` and save as `config.minikube.yaml`.
-In the new file, replace `{{STOCHSS_HOSTPATH}}` with the path to this repository (in the minikube VM!).
-You can double-check this by running `minikube ssh` and then finding the directory.
+In the new file, replace `{{STOCHSS_HOSTPATH}}` with the path to this repository in the minikube VM.
+You can double-check this by running `minikube ssh` and then finding the directory within the VM.

 Setup a k8s service account for helm.
 ```